Armases cinereum

-Armases cinereum, also known as the squareback marsh crab or wharf crab, is a member of the genus Armases and is a species of crab in the family Sesarmidae.
+Armases cinereum, also known as the squareback marsh crab or wharf crab, is a species of crab in the family Sesarmidae.
 The wharf crab is a small crab that is dark brown to muddy in color, which allows it to blend in with its usual surroundings.
 It is found on the Atlantic southeastern coast, down into the Gulf of Mexico.
 It is an omnivore and is prevalent in marshy coastal environments along the Southwestern Atlantic.

 Description

 The genus Armases is defined by a primarily equatorial smooth carapace, which can be either slightly wider than long or vice versa.
 A distinct row of hair is present on the lower margin and second walking legs do not have any pubescence.
 Armases can be distinguished from members of other genera such as Sesarma or Sarmatium by the way its carapace has laterally parallel margins on each side of its body.
 This gives Armases cinereum its characteristic square shape and is the namesake for squareback marsh crab.